Luton Airport Expansion

 PLAY AREA FENCE, SWINGS & ZIP WIRE

 The annual safety inspection identified two items of equipment that were considered unsafe to use: the swings and the zip wire.
 With the benefit of a locality grant from County Councillor David Barnard, and a grant from the Luton and Bedfordshire Community Fund the ZIP wire has now been repaired along with a bench in the play area and some of the play equipment.
 New swings have installed.
 Due to vandalism, the fence between the play area and the MUGA has been removed while a more robust solution is sought.

 Local Plan – Examination In Public

-The Examination In Public of the North Hertfordshire Local Plan has now closed and the inspector will consider his report.
+The Examination In Public of the North Hertfordshire Local Plan has now closed and the inspector has asked for some amendments which NHDC is preparing.
+None of the changes impact Kings Walden parish.

-The youth club is now open on Tuesday and Thursday evenings.
+The youth club is open on Tuesday evenings September to November and March to July.
 See Youth Club

 Someries Football Club